How To Plant Perennial Plants

 · Page 1

-This article will teach you how to plant perennial plants in the garden.
+This article provides tips and intructions for how to plant perennial plants in the garden

 Perennials have long been used in carefully thought-out flower gardens that provide beauty, fragrance, and flowers for cutting from Spring until late Fall.
 To get started you must first decide what type of perennial garden you would like to plant.
 There are gardens for attracting butterflies and hummingbirds, gardens for shady situations, for cut flowers, and for dry or wet sites.